tomaszmi/winml_inference_time/README.md

 ## Problem statement

-It seems that WinML inference duration is corelated with the frequency with which it is called.
+It seems that WinML inference duration is correlated with the frequency with which it is called.
 The more frequent called the faster it is.

 ## Experiment